Life As a Compensation, Benefits, and Job Analysis Specialist

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Types of Compensation, Benefits, and Job Analysis Specialist

 - Pensions Retirement Plan Specialist

 - Health Plan Specialist

-In 2016, there was an estimated number of 84,200 jobs in the United States for Compensation, Benefits, and Job Analysis Specialist.
+In the United States, there were 84,200 jobs for Compensation, Benefits, and Job Analysis Specialist in 2016.
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 7,100 new jobs for Compensation, Benefits, and Job Analysis Specialist by 2026.
-Due to new job openings and attrition, there will be an average of 7,700 job openings in this field.
+Due to new job openings and attrition, there will be an average of 7,700 job openings in this field each year.